 Instead of clumps of cereal-sugar sticking together, each grain and seed is crispy and coated with a hint of honey or syrup.
-Granola therefore usually does not taste horribly sweet, but gets its special flavor by e.g. seeds, nuts, or also coconut flakes and spices.
+These grains therefore usually do not not taste horribly sweet, but get their special flavor by e.g. seeds, nuts, or also coconut flakes and spices.

 Granola vs. oatmeal

 While oatmeal and granola share a similar oat base, their end products offer two very different breakfast types.
 Oatmeal is made from oat grains, which are processed into various forms such as rolled oats, ground oats, crushed oats and steel-cut oats.

 Granola is also made from oats, but contains a number of other ingredients such as nuts, seeds and natural flavor.
 In addition, this healthier option is often sweetened with syrup or honey.
 All these ingredients are then usually baked or roasted to give the breakfast cereal a crispy consistency.

 How to make a crispy healthy granola at home?

 Ok, let’s look a bit closer at the main components of an easy homemade granola.